-The general purpose m3.xlarge instance type is selected for baseline and on-demand web servers for its high network performance.
-It represents a reasonable trade-off of compute capacity, memory, storage, and cost ($0.48 per hour).
-EC2 instances incur costs for each hour or fraction of an hour the virtual computer is powered up and operating.
+The general purpose m3.large instance type is selected for Kubernetes master and worker nodes based on the recommendation cited above.
+The m3.large instance represents a reasonable trade-off of compute capacity, memory, storage, and cost.
+EC2 instances incur costs for each hour (or fraction thereof) the virtual computer is powered up and operating.

 In addition to selecting the web server instance type, the web server operating system is also selected.
 Amazon EC2 offers preconfigured Amazon Machine Instances (AMI) to select from.
 AMIs come in many operating systems and various flavors of each operating system.
-Smarter Balanced Contract 11 components are intended to run on the Linux operating system, and Linux comes prepackaged in various flavors known as distributions.
+Smarter Balanced components are intended to run on the Linux operating system, and Linux comes prepackaged in various flavors known as distributions.
 Some of these distributions are enterprise versions that require paid support (Red Hat and SUSE Enterprise, for example) and some are community versions that are free to download and use (Fedora, CentOS, for example).
 The Ubuntu Server distributions are the same for enterprise and community users but offer paid support as an option.

 Some enterprise distributions place restrictions on changing any of the software components provided in the distribution, and these are updated only when the distribution is updated in periodic release cycles.
 This means that certain components such as the Java Virtual Machine (JVM) may be older and may lack desirable features available in later versions.
 With Red Hat and SUSE Enterprise Linux, there is no option to upgrade components without voiding the support agreement.

 Canonical Inc., the company that packages the Ubuntu Linux distribution, allows modifications to the preloaded components and provides cloud support for up to 100 virtual cloud servers for a reasonable cost.
-For this reason, AIR has selected the Ubuntu Server version 13 Linux distribution for this project.
+For this reason, Ubuntu Linux distribution is recommended for this project.

+The Docker containers for the components described in Table 3 with a Docker dependency are based on a lightweight Docker image built on the Alpine Linux distribution with a Java 8 JDK.

+AWS ElastiCache – Redis Cluster

+The applications that comprise the Test Delivery Unit rely heavily on cached data to maximize performance.
+AWS ElastiCache provides a simple mechanism for creating a Redis cluster for caching data.
+The Docker containers within the Kubernetes cluster communicate with the Redis cluster instead of repeatedly querying the database for data that rarely (if ever) changes.

+Spring Cloud Configuration Service